src-d/guide/engineering/continuous-delivery.md

 `master` branch is the starting point for feature branches (considering some [special cases](#special-cases))

-Since the workflow in the source{d} web applications use to be closely guided by Product, it is quite likely that it is needed to obtain its approval before merging into `master`; the repository [Maintainer](maintainers.md) will decide if any PR must be reviewed by Product, by himself or by any other person.
+Since the workflow in the source{d} web applications use to be closely guided by Product, it is quite likely that it is needed to obtain its approval before merging into `master`; the repository [Maintainer](maintainers.md) will decide if any PR must be reviewed by Product, by itself or by any other person.

 # Deploying into Production